What should you do in the interim if you haven’t received the Covid-19 vaccine?

 The group of experts surveyed in The New York Times article mentioned above cited the risk of long-term physical and neurological effects of Covid-19, which are still unknown in children.
 They also expressed worry that new variants of the virus could become more dangerous for children.

-This article has been fact-checked by Dr Leong Hoe Nam, infectious diseases specialist at Rophi Clinic, Mount Elizabeth Novena Specialist Centre.
+This article has been verified medically by Dr Leong Hoe Nam, infectious diseases specialist at Rophi Clinic, Mount Elizabeth Novena Specialist Centre (Singapore).